 If you are new to crypto, seek expert advice

 If you plan to go ahead, there are two things you should do.
 The first we have already mentioned, and the second thing is not to invest any money that you cannot afford to lose.
+Also, to mitigate crypo investment risk, you can invest in a crypto ETF that gives you exposure to multiple cryptocurrencies.

 Will cryptocurrency crash again?
 Yes, probably.
 But, if you are prepared to invest long-term, you can ride out the lows.
 It has tended to bounce back over time.